-To configure a Microsemi FlashPro, FlashProLite, or FlashPro3 cable, simply select the Microsemi_BuiltinJTAG setting from the Cable type drop-down menu.
-If you are using the command interface, you can additionally use the com command's cableoptions option to set the tristate pin parameter (see the com command cableoptions option in the Reference Manual for the parameter syntax).
+The Microsemi_BuiltinJTAG cable type supports the Microsemi flashPro, flashProLite, and flashPro3 cables.
+To configure any of these cables, simply select the Microsemi_BuiltinJTAG setting from the Cable type drop-down menu.
+If you are using the command interface, you can additionally use the com command's cableoptions option to set the tri-state pin parameter (see the com command cableoptions option in the Reference Manual for the parameter syntax).